ispamm/TRIANGLE/README.md

 ## MODEL ZOO

-Model pretrained on VAST subset will be available after publication to preserve anonimity.
+Here you can download the pretrained checkpoint on the 150k subset of VAST-27M: [link](https://drive.google.com/file/d/1T-wuY-CzUp_PF8UuhKDqXEAL86obUpzj/view?usp=sharing)